 If you are successful at the application stage you will be invited to attend an interview.
-The interview is a combination of a one-to-one interview, and group activities.
-The interview panel consists of LSBU lecturers, clinicians and service users.
-Offers will be made within one month after the interview.
+The interview panel may consist of LSBU lecturers, clinicians and service users.
+Offers will be made following the interviews of all potential applicants.

-We are able to consider Skype interviews for international applicants only.
+We are able to consider online interviews for international applicants only.
 This does not include EU applicants or UK applicants who are travelling or on short-term employment abroad.

 Prepare to start